 So, how about that dark magic Bowser's been said to have that some of the fanbase (and spinoff game titles) like to pretend doesn't exist?
 In Mario's first adventure, Bowser was said to use it to transform the land.
 Here, we finally see him using it progressively to transform Peach's castle into something he prefers.
 Well, now we know where he gets all the fire and lava!

-This game will also be the first since Super Mario Bros.
+This game is also the first since Super Mario Bros.
 3 to have Boom-Boom and the Koopalings in the same game.
 Boom-Boom and the Koopalings are even the Fortress boss and the Castle bosses, respectively.

 The switch at the other side of the bridge with Bowser does not set off said bridge's self-destruct mechanism on it's own accord, but instead sets it off through use of an axe.